Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Training Lead

-Christopher joined AND as Training Lead in September 2022.
+Christopher joined the Australian Network on Disability (AND) as Training Lead in September 2022.
 A teacher and trainer with over fifteen years’ experience, Christopher holds post-graduate qualifications in ESL teaching, an MA Creative Writing, and a BA Hons – Performing Arts Theory and Practice.
 For over three years Christopher was a university academic advisor, before two years in Berlin teaching English to corporate executives, high schoolers and the unemployed.

 Passionate about social justice and inclusion, Christopher has fulfilled roles as Pathways to Work Advisor teaching employment skills to refugees and migrants, and as Disability Employment Services Consultant in CALD communities.

 His diverse work history has at various times included: disability sector program convening, the performing arts, magazine journalism, and screenwriting a produced feature film.
-In his free time Christopher enjoys running, swimming, cinema and writing YA fiction.
+In his free time Christopher enjoys running, swimming, cinema and writing young adult fiction.

 Dragan Tomic